nodejs/community-committee/README.md

 to contributing and links to `good first issue`s where we're looking for help.

-If you're interested in participating in the Community Committee directly, you should create an issue asking to be an Observer in our next Community Committee meeting.
+If you're interested in participating in the Community Committee directly, you should create an issue asking to be a Guest in our next Community Committee meeting.
 You can find a great example of such an issue [here](https://github.com/nodejs/community-committee/issues/142)!

 ## Meetings